shubhpatel18/dotfiles/README.md

 Supported themes: Campbell, Solarized Dark

-Coming Soon (Hopefully): Solarized Light, Ubuntu, Gruvbox Light, Gruvbox Dark
+Coming Soon (Hopefully): Solarized Light, Ubuntu, Gruvbox Light, Gruvbox Dark.

+Checkout THEMES.md for instructions on how to set up a new theme.

 1. Change themes in your terminal emulator.
 (Windows Terminal has Campbell and Solarized Dark builtin)